echester/aoc2024/README.md

 [PERL]

+_"Print debug rUleZ "_

-Print debug rUleZ ... and that's all i have to say about that.
+... and that's all i have to say about that.
 Not.
 Today was the day I needed a CPAN module and i discovered my whole environment was borked.
 Installed a fresh VM for part 2.
 Binned it.
 Swapped machines.